The Man Who Hated His Country

 On the other hand, the man who hated his country was a man of action.
 A true activist with little reservation of getting involved and being a part of the change he wanted to bring about.
 Therefore, the convincing evidence was in mostly what he had carried out over the last fifty years, however wrong or criminal it might have been.
 Many in the audience remained angry and confused at the outcome.

 The man who loved his country sat with his head hung low.
 He couldn’t look a single soul in the eye.
 He thought to himself how the judge was right.
 For he realized that much of his love for his country, however sincere, lacked any real concrete proof or follow-through.
-While sitting there, he remembered all the times had a chance to run for office, volunteer at a local charity and spend time with troubled youth, mow his neighbors lawn, but just couldn’t find the time.
-His 18 hour days at the office just didn’t allow for such volunteerism.
+While sitting there, he remembered all the times he had a chance to run for office, volunteer at a local charity and spend time with troubled youth, mow his neighbor’s lawn, etc. But, just couldn’t find the time.
+His 18-hour workdays just didn’t allow for such volunteerism.
 He left that day with great sadness filling his heart.

 The man who hated his country also struggled to keep his chin up and find any gratification in this whole charade.
-As he clutched his trophy in hand, he pondered all that he had just bragged about with passion unfurled; years of innocent people being slandered, personal property he destroyed, all the good people he brought down, questionable lawsuits, all because he didn’t like what they believed.
+As he held his trophy, he pondered all that he had just bragged about.
+He couldn’t stop thinking about all the innocent people he slandered, the personal property he destroyed, all the good people he brought down, questionable lawsuits, all because he didn’t like what they believed.
 Then, a deep sadness set in.
 The more he thought about it, the more he began to feel the very pain that he had spent years inflicting on others.
 He too left sad, and no longer clutching his trophy.
-He left it on the chair.a
+He left it on a chair as he was walking out.

-The reporter was no longer glee, but had waxed reflective.
-She couldn’t quite make heads or tails of everything that had just occurred.
-Her hopes of a boosted career had suddenly morphed into confusion.
-But it got her thinking.
-It turned out nothing like she had expected, and surprisingly caused a stir within her own heart.
+The reporter was not exactly aglow either.
+In fact, she began to wax reflective.
+She couldn’t quite make heads or tails of everything that had just occurred, and her hopes of a boosted career suddenly felt anti-climactic, and surprisingly self-centered.

-In time, she realized this event really spoke to her.
-And she could not stop thinking about all that had been said, by both sides, and by the judge.
+In addition, she could not stop thinking about all that had been said, by both sides, and by the judge.
 The odd thing was, she found agreement with parts of both ideologies.

-As a reporter, she made a pact with herself and her God to print the truth, regardless of which political party it hurt, or helped.
-And she vowed the never slander anyone personally, fudge the"facts” to fit some narrative or stray from what she knew to be true.
+As a reporter, she made a pact with herself and her God to print the truth as she saw it, regardless of which political party it hurt, or helped.
+And she vowed the never slander anyone personally, fudge the “facts” to fit some narrative or stray from what she felt was factual.
 “I have a job to do” she told herself. “and that’s to objectively bring the story to the public.
-I’m not a politician, I’m a journalist” she whispered to her self.
+I’m not a politician, I’m not judge and jury, I’m a journalist” she reminded herself.

 From that time on, the reporter found new ways to love her country, but in action.
 To see its beauty both in its current glory as well as its flawed past.
-And without passing judgement on those who had gone before her, she remembered that she too is a sinner, and had no right to pass judgement on anyone.
-Especially those who lived in a different time.
+And without passing judgement on those who had gone before her.
+She remembered that she too is a sinner, and had no right to pass judgement on anyone, including those who lived in a different time.

 From then on, when she saw a problem or felt like complaining, she looked for ways to step into the problem and become a part of the solution.
 She finally understood that those who hate the country are blind to its good, and those who love their country can see both its good, and the areas it can do better.

-As she sat alone one night, she thought to herself; “any fool can be a critic, but only those who love their country can find ways to improve it.
+While having dinner with a fellow journalist, she stated “any fool can be a critic, but only those who love their country can find ways to improve it.
 Any fool can tear something down, but only the wise can build a better tomorrow.
 Only the self-absorbed seek to divide, but it takes selflessness and hard work to bring people together and make a better country.”
+Her friend agreed.

-America is great not because we accentuate our differences, but because we celebrate our oneness.
-We’re all Americans, regardless of where we are from.
-In that spirit, we find a way to work together, even within our varied points of view.
+America is great not only because we allow for our differences, but because we celebrate our oneness.
+We’re all Americans, regardless of where we are from, or our varying points of view.
+In that spirit, we find a way to work together and continue to love the country our God has entrusted us with.